tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2018

+* MZW [moves permanently](@/o/paw.md#2018-2019-moving-to-wroclaw) from Głuchołazy to Wrocław.
+This boosts attendance at their training sessions greatly.
-* A group of wrestlers from MZW's locker room, including Amisz, Kamiński and Borowsky, become [The Greens](@/a/the-greens.md).
+* A group of wrestlers from MZW's locker room, including Amisz, Kamiński and Borowsky, form a group known as [The Greens](@/a/the-greens.md).

 #### 2019